mArc0v0mag1c/optimalgiv/README.md

 # optimalgiv

-A minimal Python wrapper for [OptimalGIV.jl](https://github.com/FuZhiyu/OptimalGIV.jl)
+A Python wrapper for the Julia package [OptimalGIV.jl](https://github.com/FuZhiyu/OptimalGIV.jl)

-This interface enables Python users to call Granular Instrumental Variables (GIV) estimators directly on pandas DataFrames using JuliaCall.
+This wrapper uses [PythonCall.jl](https://github.com/JuliaPy/PythonCall.jl) to call the Julia package directly from Python.
 Julia is automatically installed and all dependencies are resolved without manual setup.

+**This python package is under active development** The core algorithms are implemented in Julia, and thoroughly tested under simulations, but documentations are working in progress, and bugs may exists for minor features.
+Feature requests and bug reports are welcomed.

-> **Note:** This README provides full usage details for Python users.
-> For more technical and Julia-specific documentation, please see [here](https://github.com/FuZhiyu/OptimalGIV.jl/blob/main/README.md)
+This README focuses on the use for Python API.
+For more technical documentation, please see [the Julia package](https://github.com/FuZhiyu/OptimalGIV.jl/blob/main/README.md) and the [companion paper](https://fuzhiyu.me/TreasuryGIVPaper/Treasury_GIV_draft.pdf).

+**Support for multithreading by PythonCall.jl is experimental** If you encounter segfault, please set `JULIA_NUM_THREADS = 1` in the environmental variables.
 ---

 ## Installation